Protracted street clashes engulf Beirut near protest camp

 The violence Saturday started when young men attacked the epicenter of anti-government protests.
 The attackers chanted "Shiite, Shiite" and approached the protest camp in central Beirut from a neighbourhood known as a stronghold for supporters of the Shiite Amal and Hezbollah groups.

-Later Saturday, hundreds of anti-government protesters, including women, gathered outside parliament, also in central Beirut, and several people attacked the rally, prompting security forces to fire tear gas to push them back.
+The violence took a different turn later Saturday when hundreds of anti-government protesters, including women, gathered outside parliament, also in central Beirut.
+Chaos started when several people attacked the anti-government rally.
+Riot police pushed back to disperse the crowd, firing tear gas and chasing both crowds away from the area.

 It wasn't clear who the attackers were but the parliament speaker is the head of the Shiite Amal group.
 The attack took place only a few meters (yards) from the epicenter of the protests, and the anti-government demonstrators were dispersed to side streets as tear gas filled the area.
 The attackers once again pelted security with stones.
 Dozens of protesters had travelled to Beirut from the northern city of Tripoli to take part in the parliament rally.